roberto-naharro/learn-react-flow/README.md

 ### Basic React Flow - Create Custom nodes

-I have started implementing custom nodes for the flow diagram:
+I implemented custom nodes for the flow diagram with the following approach:

 #### Phase 1: Basic structure and types